Clemson guard posts viral video after surgery on a horrific groin injury

 This sounds pretty wild, and don't read this if you are eating.

-Clemson standout guard Brevin Galloway shared on Thursday on his Instagram account that he had surgery on his groin after it basically exploded following his nap after a workout.
+Clemson standout guard Brevin Galloway shared on Thursday via Instagram that he had surgery on his groin after it basically exploded following a nap after a workout.

 Galloway will likely miss a game or two recovering from his injury.